Darosss/TwitchChatBot/README.md

 - Modes:

-  - Available modes are: Tags / Moods / Personalities
+  - Available modes are: Tags / Moods / Affixes
   - Create modes and assign them to timers / triggers / commands / message categories
   - By default global modes are created
-  - Depends on which modes are currently turned on, bot sends other messages(_of course if you added any_)
+  - Depends on which Tags and/or Moods are currently turned on, bot sends other messages(_of course if you added any_)
-  - Moods have their own sufixes and prefixes where they can be added to triggers, random messages or timers
+  - Affixes are a bit different, just because they works as affix to messages.
+Each of affixes have multipler(in %) that adjust global configs of affix chance

 - Timers: